Tomljanovic wins as Aussies tie up Fed Cup final

 PERTH, Australia -- The Fed Cup final between Australia and France is going to a doubles decider after Ajla Tomljanovic beat Pauline Parmentier in the second reverse singles to level the tie at 2-2.

-World No. 51 Tomljanovic impressively rebounded from a dispiriting performance in her Australian Fed Cup debut on Saturday against Kristina Mladenovic to record a 6-4, 7-5 victory in one hour and 33 minutes at Perth Arena.
+World No. 51 Tomljanovic impressively rebounded from a dispiriting performance in her Australian Fed Cup debut on Saturday against Kristina Mladenovic to record a 6-4, 7-5 victory in 1 hour, 33 minutes at Perth Arena.

 "I'm really glad I got a second chance and that I got a win," Tomljanovic said.

-France captain Julien Benneteau chose veteran Parmentier over former world No.4 Caroline Garcia, who failed to win a game against Barty, to try and clinch the tie for the visitors.
+France captain Julien Benneteau chose veteran Parmentier over former world No.4 Caroline Garcia, who failed to win a game against Barty, to try to clinch the tie for the visitors.

-Tomljanovic appeared headed for victory when she broke in the sixth game of the second set but was unable to consolidate.
+Tomljanovic appeared headed for victory when she broke in the sixth game of the second set, but she was unable to consolidate.

 The 26-year-old held her nerve and gained the decisive break in the 12th game to ensure Australia's bid to end a 45-year drought remained alive.